Visit the Kinetico Water Systems website to:

 Pregnant or Breastfeeding

 If you are pregnant or breastfeeding, your body is working extra hard.
 It’s important to drink enough water to keep yourself hydrated, but it’s even more important to drink a lot of water when there are extra demands on your body.
-There isn’t a rule on how much water a pregnant or breastfeeding woman should drink, but consider adding at least two additional eight-ounce cups of water to your normal daily intake.
+There isn’t a rule on how much water a pregnant or breastfeeding woman should drink, but consider adding at least two additional two hundred twenty-seven gram cups of water to your normal daily intake.
 Pregnant or breastfeeding women should consult with their doctors regarding their water consumption.

 Hydration When You’re Sick